 Paycheck Protection Program (“PPP”) Loan Forgiveness Application Available

-May 21, 2020 - Blog by
+May 21, 2020 - by Moorhead Real Estate Law Group

 The PPP loan forgiveness application has been released by the Small Business Administration (“SBA”) and U.S. Treasury Department.